 This part of south-central Montana was initially settled by homesteaders of Norwegian descent in the late 1800s.
 They came with farming in mind, but those that stayed soon adapted to utilize the native rangelands for sheep grazing.
 Today, raising cattle has become the business of choice for the mixed prairie grass ranges of the area.
-The current owners have a fall calving operation with about 125 mother cows, which leaves adequate forage for the abundant deer, elk, and antelope populations.
+The current owners have a fall calving operation with about 125 mother cows, which leaves an overabundance of forage for the deer, elk, and antelope populations.
+Stocking capacity, under normal conditions, is estimated at 175 cow/calf pairs.
 The cows calve in September, and hay is produced on the ranch.
 There is potential for leasing the cattle operation back to the current owners if desired.

 The ranch holds outstanding water rights.
 The main source of irrigation water is Little Timber Creek.
 The ranch has four filed irrigation rights on the creek totaling approximately 542 miner’s inches of overlapping water claims.
 These claims have priority dates between 1886 and 1902.
 In addition, the ranch has 132 miner’s inches of overlapping claims from the Yellowstone River, with an enforceable priority date of 1978.